victor-mlai/Backwards-Comp-API-Cpp/README.md

   <td>

 Users will get errors if they tried to use IsOdd through a function pointer:

 ```cpp
 using IsOddFuncT = void (*)(bool);
 IsOddFuncT func = &IsOdd;
 ```

-The new constructor might unknowningly be used instead.
+The new constructor might unknowingly be used instead.

 ```cpp
 // calls UserDefT(bool);
 // instead of UserDefT(int);